 The attorneys at Sammis Law Firm fight criminal cases by filing motions to contest the legality of the stop or detention.
 Issues regarding the legality of the stop often arise in DUI cases or other criminal driving offenses.

 Our main office is located in downtown Tampa in Hillsborough County, FL.
-Our second office is located in New Port Richey in Pasco County, FL.
+Visit our other offices in New Port Richey in Pasco County and Clearwater in Pinellas County, FL.

 What happens when an officer makes an arrest for an offense outside of the officer’s jurisdiction?
-Pursuant to Section 901.25, Florida Statutes, an arrest made outside the officer’s jurisdiction might be validated under the concept of fresh pursuit.
+Under Section 901.25, Florida Statutes, an arrest made outside the officer’s jurisdiction might be validated under the concept of fresh pursuit.